marlycormar/iCARE/Readme.md

 - To access the web interface of redash go to [http://localhost:5000/](http://localhost:5000/).

-- To connect to the postgres database on the docker container from the host:

-        psql -h 0.0.0.0 -p 32776 -U redash

 - To add the datasource, you will need the container ip address.
 To get that, inspect the container and look for the `Gateway` ip address:

         docker inspect container_id

-- To add a postgres datasource you will need the following information:

-        Host: container_ip
-        Port: 32776
-        User: redash
-        Password: password
-        Database Name: redash

 - To add a mysql datasource you will need the following information: